dronekit/dronekit-python/docs/about/overview.rst

     Vehicles running other autopilots may be be less compatible due to differences in adhererence/interpretation of the MAVLink specification.
     Please report any autopilot-specific issues `on Github here <https://github.com/dronekit/dronekit-python/issues>`_.

-In addition to creating apps that run on companion computers, DroneKit-Python apps can be used on ground stations and communicate with vehicles over a higher latency RF-link.

 API features